VirgilSecurity/virgil-e3kit-x/README.md

 ## Installation

 Virgil E3Kit is provided as a set of frameworks.
-These frameworks are distributed via Carthage.
+These frameworks are distributed via Carthage and Cocoapods.

 All frameworks are available for:
 - iOS 9.0+